arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/reference-version-3/_index.md

 weight: 6
 description: ''
 ---
 {{< warning >}}
-Spring Data ArangoDB version 3 reached EOL and is not actively developed anymore.
+Spring Data ArangoDB version 3 reached End of Life (EOL) and is not actively developed anymore.
 Upgrading to version 4 is recommended.
 {{< /warning >}}

 ## Supported versions

-Spring Data ArangoDB is compatible with:
+Spring Data ArangoDB version 3 is compatible with:

-- all the still supported Spring Boot 2.x [versions](https://spring.io/projects/spring-boot#support)
-  and related Spring Framework versions
+- Spring Boot 2.7.x and related Spring Framework versions
-- all the still supported ArangoDB [versions](https://www.arangodb.com/eol-notice)
+- ArangoDB 3.11 and 3.12

 ## Maven